orkun34/Nebula/README.md

 mvn spring-boot:run
 ```
 #### Docker usage
-Unless use docker option, which you can run with buildAndRun.sh which is available at project directory
+Use docker option, which you can run with buildAndRun.sh which is available at project directory
 ```sh
 mvn clean install
 docker-compose up